RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 ### Password Changed

-Informs that the password has been changed by the admin Is triggered when the admin change user's password You may use the following placeholders:
+Informs that the password has been changed by the admin.
+Is triggered when the admin change user's password.

+You may use the following placeholders:

 * \[password\] for the temporary password.
 * \[name\], \[fname\], \[lname\] for the user's full name, first name or last name, respectively.